EndeavourOS-Community-Editions/Community-Edition-installer-files/README.md

 ## How to get my Community Edition added into EndeavourOS installer?

-In the install-process you can select a single C_E for the selection window an image
+In the install-process you can select a single Community Edition.
-and a short description of your edition is required.
+For the selection window an image and a short description of your edition is required.
 In order to install the necessary packages,
 you need a package list and ultimately the necessary configuration files (DotFiles)
 and scripts that are needed to start and set up the interface.

-To use the packagechooser module in calamares we need you to add your Community Edition into the needed configuration files for calamares.